 If you have these waste materials or a large amount of batteries for disposal, fill out a Request for Hazardous Waste Pickup on the EH&S home page.

-There's a car leaking oil or anti-freeze in the parking lot.
-What should I do?
+What do I do if my car is leaking oil or anti-freeze in the parking lot?

 Call University Police at x2515.
 They will call a contractor for spill cleanup.